Histology-World!

 e.
 Both a and b

 Erythrocytes do not contain a nucleus.
-During their development within the bone marrow, they have a nucleus.
-However, prior to their entering into the blood stream, the nucleus is ejected.
+During development in the bone marrow, erythrocytes eject their nucleus before entering the bloodstream.

 3.